-If you need Inpatient Hospital care, you, or someone on your behalf, should contact the Claims Administrator for Precertification.
+If you need Inpatient Hospital care, you, or someone on your behalf, should contact Quantum Health for Prior Authorization.
 Keep in mind, if you need emergency medical care, go to the nearest Hospital.
 There is no need to call before you receive care.

-Please refer to Chapter 17: Utilization Review (including Precertification) and Healthcare Management, for further information.
-You can learn how to get Preauthorization when you need to be admitted to the hospital for emergency or non-emergency care.
+Please refer to Chapter 5: Quantum Health - Care Coordination, Prior Authorization & Care Management, for further information.
+You can learn how to get Prior Authorization when you need to be admitted to the Hospital for emergency or non-emergency care.